6.849: Geometric Folding Algorithms: Linkages, Origami, Polyhedra (Fall 2020)

 project progress reports to encourage regular progress.

-- By MIT policy, the project paper is due on the last regularly
+- By MIT policy, the project paper is due on day of the last

 Monday, December 7, 2020.